 If a student returns his/her iPad with damage, costs for replacement or repairs are the student's responsibility.
 The school will charge the student the cost of needed repairs, not to exceed the replacement cost of the iPad.
-If a student is covered under a protection plan, then the student should file a claim with the plan provider as specified in the provider contract.
+If a student is covered under a protection plan, then the student should contact IT immediately to schedule a repair.
 Any additional costs of repair not covered by the protection plan remain the responsibility of the student.

 Identification of iPad.
-Each student's iPad will be labeled in the manner specified by the school. iPads can be identified by Serial Number as well as SCGSAH Inventory Label.
+Each student's iPad will be labeled in the manner specified by the school. iPads can be identified by Serial Number as well as SCGSAH Inventory Asset Tag.